Accountability in Agentic AI Systems

 The Flow

-This separation is important because it makes failures easier to diagnose and fix.
-When something goes wrong, you can determine whether the issue was semantic, intentional, or operational and if schema, intent, or agent fixes are required.
+This separation makes failures easier to diagnose and fix.
+When something goes wrong, you can determine whether the issue is semantic, intentional, or operational, and whether the fix belongs in the schema, the intent, or the agent.
 Each correction targets a specific layer without cascading changes across the system.

 Intent as a First-Class Concept